SeldonIO/seldon-core/examples/feedback/feedback-metrics-server/README.md

 See the centralized logging example (also in the examples directory) for how to set these up.

+Easiest way is to run `examples/centralized-logging/full-kind-setup.sh` and then:
+    `helm delete seldon-core-loadtesting`
+    `seldon-single-model`

 Then port-forward to that ingress on localhost:8080 in a separate terminal with either of (istio suggested):

 Ambassador: